SSD or HDD for web server

 It needs stable I think HDD is more stable than SSD.
 But I don’t know exactly.

-It needs large storage because It will has much images and movies in the web server.
+It needs large storage because It will has many images and movies in the web server.
 I think HDD is more cheaper per storage.

 I am not good at hardware. but I will learn about it this time.